5th millennium BC: Australia

 It is estimated that the distinctive Aboriginal rock carvings near Sydney were created sometime between 5000 BC and 3000 BC.

 Sea levels had become relatively stabilized by the time of 4500 BC around the coastlines of Australia.
 This occurred after several thousands of years of sea level rising, due to glaciers melting after the Younger Dryas event.
 This knowledge was passed down in oral history among the Aboriginal tribes of Australia as they recalled the drastic sea level rises that ended up swallowing their once lower coastlines.

 Around the time of the 5th Millennium BC, there was a proliferation of stone tool, plant processing and landscape modification technologies.
 Elaborate fish and eel traps involving channels up to three kilometres long were in use in western Victoria from about 6,500 years ago.
 Semi-permanent collections of wooden huts on mounds also appeared in western Victoria, associated with a more systematic exploitation of new food sources in the wetlands.

 The Furneaux Group, which is a set of islands off the Northeast portion of Tasmania, had been inhabited since at least 33,000 BC, but the Aboriginal Tasmanians stopped living there permanently around the time of 4,000 BC.

 Rock art in the Northern Territory of Australia, specifically from the area of Arnhem Land is said to have a portion of its depictions dating to around 4,000 BC, which show battle scenes or skirmishes between the people in the local area.
 The art also includes animals and other ceremonial meanings.
 These scenes have been dated to up to 10,000 years old and down to 6,000 years old when painted continuously over time.

 Stone points for spears and distinct stone point technology have been found dating from 5–7 thousand years ago in Australia.
-Many of the early stone point technologies are specifically found in the Kimberley Region of the northern portion of West Australia.
-Spear throwers or more specifically developed and used by Australian Aboriginals, 'Woomeras' are believed to have become in widespread use around this time around Australia.
+Many of the early stone point technologies are specifically found in the Kimberley Region of north-western Australia.
+Spear-launching devices, such as the woomera are believed to have entered widespread use at around this time.